MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

   - `skill logout` logs the user out of the `SkillBot`

 > [!NOTE]
 > The first time users try SSO on a skill, they may be presented with an OAuth card to log in.
-This is because they haven't yet given consent to the skill's Entra ID app.
-To avoid this, they can grant admin consent for any graph permissions requested by the Entra ID app.
+This is because they haven't yet given consent to the skill's Microsoft Entra ID app.
+To avoid this, they can grant admin consent for any graph permissions requested by the Microsoft Entra ID app.

 ### [Emulator](#tab/eml)